Accelo/docs/source/includes/endpoints/_contacts.md

 `PUT /contact/{contact_id}?standing=inactive`

-This request sets a contact on the Accelo deployment, identified by it's `contact_id`, to `inactive`.
+This request sets a contact on the Accelo deployment, identified by its `contact_id`, to `inactive`.
 This request does **NOT** delete the contact, a user can only be removed from the web deployment, see the [support documentation](https://www.accelo.com/resources/help/guides/user/modules/companies-and-contacts/deactivate-delete-a -company-contact/#HowtoDeleteContact) for information.
 This request accepts no parameters and only returns the meta